Fusible alloys, solders

 Bismuth-tin eutectic alloy

-Similar property as Bi - Sn eutectitc alloy but more malleable.
+Similar properties as Bi - Sn eutectitc alloy but more malleable.

 Bismut-indium eutectic alloy

-Another eutectic composition of the Bi-Sn system.
-Cost effective as it has a smaller indium value.
+Another eutectic composition of the Bi-In system.
+Cost effective as it has a lower indium content.

 Gallium based alloys